 Tip 5: Show the Court Due Respect

 To help win your small claims court case, it is best to be respectful and make a good impression with the judge.
-You’ll want to show up for court early on the hearing date — early enough so you’re not rushed.
-This way, you’ll have time to make it through traffic, get through courthouse security, use the restroom, have a drink of water, and calm your nerves before your case is heard.
+Show up for court early on the hearing date.
 If you are absent or late, you risk having your case dismissed.

-Dress for the day at hand.
+Dress appropriately.
 While a suit or pantsuit isn’t required, wearing one won’t hurt.
 If that isn’t your thing, keep it professional and appropriate.
-You’ll want to wear clean, pressed slacks and a collared shirt or a nice dress.
+Wear clean, pressed slacks and a collared shirt or a nice dress.
 Dress like you’re going to a job interview.
 Looking the part can be important.

 Be ready to go when your case is called on the docket.
 Again, small claims cases move quickly.
-You’ll want to have everything lined up and ready ahead of time (testimonies, documents, witnesses, witness statements, etc.).
+Have everything lined up and ready ahead of time (testimonies, documents, witnesses, witness statements, etc.).
 Be sure to hit all the relevant arguments and facts in your case and give the judge all the information necessary to decide in your favor.

 Tip 6: Be Prepared To Follow Up After the Court’s Judgment

 Last, but not least, follow up after the court issues a judgment.
 If you win, the judge will issue a court order called a money judgment, which requires the other party to pay you.
 Many cases are won simply because the other party didn’t show for the court date.
-This is called a default judgment.
-And it’s why you shouldn’t expect the losing party to voluntarily pay you on the spot.
+In these cases, the judge issues a default judgment.
 You may have to take further action to actually get the losing party to pay you.

 Alternatively, if you lose your small claims court case, you may or may not be able to appeal or contest the court judgment.
 Small claims appeals vary from state to state.
-If your state allows appeals, you’ll have to start back at step one.
+If your state allows appeals, you’ll have to start the process over again in a different court.

-If You’re Defending Yourself in a Small Claims Case
+How To Defend Yourself in a Small Claims Case